esdcskp-edscpcs/skp/_pages/securitychampions.md

 * Identify Security Assurance Level, Categorize and Prioritize
 * Conduct Compliance Assessment against required safeguards/controls
 * High Residual Risk solutions to be triaged for attention and action.

+# Become a Security Champion

+## Reasons to become a Security Champion

+Do you care about Security in your Solution / Team?

+Are you open to promoting Application Security in your solution / Team?

+Do you have good Application Security Knowledge and/or the motivation to learn the required knowledge?

+Do you want to become a participating member of the Security Network Champion?

+**If you answered yes to one of the above,** then you are a good candidate to be a Security Champion.

+## Details
+The role of a Security Champion is to be a Point of Contact representing IT Security in your Solution Team/ Application Development Team.
+Security training and access to Security Subject Matter Experts and Knowledge Base will help you grow into the security subject-matter expert in your team.
+This will aid you to become the security influencer in your team where you will be active in reminding your team members that security is their responsibility.
+You will also be playing a key role in promoting the department’s security agenda.
+In addition, you will become a participating member of the Security Champion Network and will have the opportunity to share information and learn from other Security Champions.